Donearm/scripts/README.md

 occasionally use still, this to tweet the interesting news from the rss feeds I follow

+#### nofollow-dofollow.js

+Quick script for the browser console to check whether links on a page are nofollow or dofollow.

 #### pick\_random\_file.sh

 Returns the name of a file, randomly picked in a given path among those